Code-Institute-Submissions/ColetteThomson-summit_bike_co./README.md

 ## Features
 * Login, Logout and Register user account functionality
 * Full CRUD (create, read, update, delete) functionality that is role-based
-* Messaging system confirming user actions on the website
+* Messaging system confirming all user actions on the website

 ## Technologies
 * Django - a framework that follows the model–template–views architectural pattern and upon which this website is built